pokt-network/pocket/.github/ISSUE_TEMPLATE/integration-issue.md

 [ Milestone description - What]

 # Origin Document
-[ Description of the origin or link to a document]
+[ Description of the origin or link to a document - Planning and Justification for the milestone]

 # Goals
 ## Deliverables